 Timor-Leste is one of the youngest countries in the world and one of the least developed.
 Some progress is being made in improving living standards and building a sustainable economy, although poverty levels remain high.

-Poverty Most people live in rural areas and are subsistence farmers with plots too small to support their families.
-Nearly 42% of the population lives below the national poverty line - and 48 out of every 1,000 babies born in Timor-Leste 48 die before their fifth birthday.
+Poverty: Most people live in rural areas and are subsistence farmers with plots too small to support their families.
+Nearly 42% of the population lives below the national poverty line - and 48 out of every 1,000 babies born in Timor-Leste die before their fifth birthday.

-Natural Disasters impact Timor-Leste’s food security..
-Many households don’t have enough food to feed themselves all year round.
+Natural disasters impact Timor-Leste’s food security.
+Many households do not have enough food to feed themselves all year round.
 Changing climate patterns and more intense weather phenomena, such as El Nino, have further increased food insecurity.

-Caritas Australia assists women and girls who are survivors of gender-based violence, along with offering programs in disaster risk reduction and sustainable livelihoods, to ensure a brighter future for Timor Leste.
+With your help, we offer support to women and girls who are survivors of gender-based violence, assisting them to build sustainable livelihoods and increase their communities’ disaster risk reduction and HIV and AIDS awareness, to ensure a brighter future for communities in Timor-Leste.